gradlab/SC2-kinetics-immune-history/README.md

 Outputs from these scripts will be saved in the `outputs` folder.
 We have only included the RStan objects for a subset of the base regression models, immune history regression models and boost/titer group models due to size constraints.
 All of the remaining RStan objects, including the k-folds cross-validation dataset will be provided if requested.

 # Viral kinetics model
+All code for this part of the analyses is in the `code` folder.